image

 Operator

-Thank you for standing by and welcome to Krystal Biotech's Third Quarter Earnings Conference Call.
-[Operator Instructions] As a reminder, today's conference is being recorded.
-I would now like to hand the conference over to your host, Stéphane Paquette, Vice President of Corporate Development.
+I would now like to hand the conference over to your host, Stephane Paquette, Vice President of Corporate Development.
 Please begin..

-Joining me today will be Krish Krishnan, Chairman and Chief Executive Officer; Suma Krishnan, President of Research and Development; Jennifer McDonough, Senior Vice President of Patient Access, Analytics and Operations; Christine Wilson, Senior Vice President and Head of U.S. Sales and Marketing; and Kate Romano, Chief Accounting Officer.
+Joining me today will be Krish Krishnan, Chairman and Chief Executive Officer; Suma Krishnan, President of Research and Development; Jennifer McDonough, Senior Vice President of Patient Access, Analytics and Operations; Christine Wilson, Senior Vice President and Head of U.S. Sales and Marketing and Kate Romano, Chief Accounting Officer.

-This conference call will and our responses to questions may contain forward-looking statements.
+This conference call will, and our responses to questions may, contain forward-looking statements.

 You are cautioned not to rely on these forward-looking statements, which are based on current expectations using the information available as of the date of this call and are subject to certain risks and uncertainties that may cause the company's actual results to differ materially from those projected.

-A description of these risks, uncertainties, and other factors can be found in our SEC filings.
+A description of these risks, uncertainties and other factors can be found in our SEC filings.
 With that, I will turn the call over to Krish..

 Krish Krishnan Founder, Chairman, President & Chief Executive Officer